 Wednesday 10th June 2020

-The small vagaries of life in a domestic existence start off ephemeral, but soon grow especially once they recur.
+The small vagaries of life in a domestic existence start off ephemeral, but soon grow, especially once they recur.

 There is a strange animal outside making a noise every morning and often through the day.
-Often at dawn.
-Starts off as a squawking, progresses into dying seagull, and whining into oblivion.
+Usually at dawn.
+Starts off as a squawking, progresses into dying seagull, then whining into oblivion.
 Occasionally screams.
 Enough to have gotten me up at 5am searching in slippers for some injured bird.
 During the afternoon you’ll hear a hoiking noise like a fat bloke clearing his throat, which degenerates into a yapping cough.
 I looked all of these up, and it’s a fox, which J, brought up on a farm, regards as vermin but I think magical, but then again I think pigeons are magical.
 The grunting cough it does is called ‘gekking’ (onomatopeic – the word sounds like what it means), one of a large retinue of noises the animal can make, most infamous of which is the death scream, pealing into the night when it’s supposedly mating, or just bored imo:

 Deer also scream, not to mention make pinball noises